What is Desktop Analytics?

 Windows diagnostics data.
 For more information, see the following articles:

 Network connectivity from devices to the Microsoft public cloud.
-For more information, see How to enable data sharing
+For more information, see Internet endpoints to enable data sharing.

 Microsoft has a strong commitment to providing the tools and resources that put you in control of your privacy.
 As a result, Microsoft doesn't collect the following data from devices located in European countries (EEA and Switzerland):

 - Windows diagnostic data from Windows 8.1 devices

 - App usage data for Windows 7

 Devices enrolled in Desktop Analytics need a valid Configuration Manager license.
 For more information, see Configuration Manager licensing.

 Users of the device need one of the following licenses:

 Windows 10 Enterprise E3 or E5 (included in Microsoft 365 F3, E3, or E5)

 Windows 10 Education A3 or A5 (included in Microsoft 365 A3 or A5)